 A reflection for the 5th Sunday of Lent Year A from Scott Hahn.
 "As we draw near to the end of Lent, today’s Gospel clearly has Jesus’ passion and death in view.
 That’s why John gives us the detail about Lazarus’ sister, Mary—that she is the one who anointed the Lord for burial."
 Continue reading.

 More Thoughts for the 5th Sunday of Lent Year A

-Today’s readings bring forward how Jesus’ female disciples heard and understood what he was saying.
+Today's readings for the 5th Sunday of Lent Year A also bring forward how Jesus' female disciples heard and understood what he was saying.
 We know that Martha, Mary, and Lazarus were good friends of Jesus and probably knew him well.
 So when Lazarus becomes seriously ill, they call on the Lord.

 But Lazarus dies and the sisters are distraught.
 When Jesus finally arrives, Lazarus has been entombed for several days.
 Upon seeing Jesus, Martha expresses her faith in his power.
 "If you had been here..."
 And her discussion of the resurrection indicates that she has knowledge and interest in theology.

 When Jesus states "I am the resurrection and the life..." he asks Martha if she believes.
 And she firmly confesses her faith.
 "Yes Lord.
 I have come to believe that you are the Christ."
 Oh that we would have such unwavering faith in our Lord!